 Google Analytics Reports for Clients (Examples & Tools)October 11, 2018

 Editor’s note: this article is a guest post by our good friend Jean-Phillipe Boily, founder of Metrics Watch.
-He’s an expert in everything Google Analytics, so you're in good hands here! ;)
+He’s an expert in everything Google Analytics (he also wrote about GA custom alerts), so you're in good hands here! ;)